Need a succession planning template to get started or improve one you have? These tips can help.

 Step 6: Do what you can to retain valued employees.

 Every step of succession planning helps you ensure the new owner doesn’t inherit a management team or staff riddled by departures.
 Retention or incentive plans linked to a required service period or specific date following the sale could help ensure a smooth transition.
-And life insurance for the business owner could help protect those promises made to key employees.
+Life and disability insurance for the business owner could help protect those promises made to key employees.

 Use the Principal® Business Needs Assessment tool to begin your detailed succession planning.